 In addition, the following contributed plugins are loaded from this file:

 All of these files are contained in the plugins subdirectory, so you can load them individually, e.g.:

-During startup, JS9 will try to load the js9worker.js file in order to create a worker process.
+During startup, JS9 will asynchronously load the js9worker.js file in order to create a worker process.
 It also will load either the astroem.js file or the astroemw.js and astroemw.wasm files, depending on whether WebAssembly is supported on your browser.

 As of version 1.3, the cfitsio library is used to process FITS files in JS9.
 This support is built into js9support.js.
 If you are upgrading to version 1.3 from a previous version, simply remove the load of fitsy.js (or fitsy.min.js) from your web page to start using cfitsio.